ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 <br>

+#### 3.4.5.
+Data Store Decision
-- <b>Data Store Decision</b> - This is the default credentials validation node in Forgerock IAM.
+This is the default credentials validation node in Forgerock IAM.
 This node is a generic one and does not need to be customized for specific legacy IAM vendor implementations.

 <br>

+#### 3.4.6.
+Legacy-ORA-Login
-- <b>Legacy-ORA-Login</b> - Custom node provided in the SSO toolkit.
+Custom node provided in the SSO toolkit.
 Validates the credentials (username and password) entered by the user against the legacy IAM system via an SDK/API call.
 The default node uses a POST API call with the username and password fetched from the shared state.
 The URL is configurable, the node expects a successfull response of 200 OK and a specific cookie to be present in the response (the cookie name is configurable).
 The node is vendor-specific and is flexible enough to be tailored for each vendor.
 The Oracle plugin will provide a custom implementation for this Node using the Oracle Access Client SDK.

 ```
 Node Class: /src/main/java/org/forgerock/openam/auth/node/LegacyORALogin.java